CDulst/PersonalPassionProject/README.md

 - Web vs VR

 #### Test Subject (VR)
- you have a gun
+ you have a gun.
  100's of ballons will be placed all around you.
- You need to shoot as many of them as you can
+ You need to shoot as many of them as you can.
  How many did you pop?
 Did you pop more balloons then the overseer?

 #### Overseer (Web)
-You have your mouse
+You have your mouse.
-100's of balloons will be placed on your screen canvas you need to click 5 times on a balloon to pop them. pop as many as you can.
+100's of balloons will be placed on your screen canvas. you need to click 5 times on a balloon to pop them. pop as many as you can.
 How many did you pop?
 Did you pop more balloons then the test subject.